Chandu/my-react-starter-template/README.md

-# my-webpack-react-typescript-template
+# my-react-starter-template
-A starter template for a React/Typescript/Webpack based project.
+A starter template for a Webpack, React, Typescript, ES2015+  based project.